selenide/selenide.github.io/documentation/screenshots.md

 ### Can I tell Selenide to put screenshots to a specific folder?

 Yes.
-You can use property `-Dselenide.reports=test-result/reports` to set any directory to store screenshots to.
+You can use property `-Dselenide.reportsFolder=test-result/reports` to set any directory to store screenshots to.
+For v4.x use `-Dselenide.reports=test-result/reports`

 Another option is to set this folder directly from your code: